 - If you need a high-risk merchant account, for example, if your business in a high-risk industry such as gambling or adult entertainment, good options include Payline, National Bankcard and CreditCardProcessing.com.

 - If you process a high-volume of regular debit cards, consider National Bankcard, Flagship Merchant Services, CreditCardProcessing.com and Cayan.

 - If you'd rather do business with a larger merchant account provider that offers service to small businesses, options include TransFirst, Chase Paymentech, Elavon, and TSYS.

 Disclaimer: The pricing listed in this article, in the matrix and in our reviews is reflective of the date this review was last updated.
 Pricing reflects our testing scenario; the pricing you receive may differ due to processing volume and average ticket size, among other factors.

 Common Merchant Services Questions & Answers

-Hi Aspire, Am assuming you are looking to accept debit payments on your own website using a self-hosted application without a third party gateway - right?
-If that's the case, then you wil need to have a secure server - check with your hosting company first.
-You may also need to purchase (web hosting company should be able to provide this) encryption software to integrate into an ecommerce application.
-And depending on which ecommerce application or platform you choose, there are a...Read More ▼
+Hi Aspire, I am assuming you are looking to accept debit payments on your own website using a self-hosted application without a third party gateway - right?
+If that's the case, then you will need to have a secure server.
+Check with your hosting company first.
+You may also need to purchase (web hosting company should be able to provide this) encryption software to integrate into an e-commerce application.
+And depending on which e-commerce application or platform you choose, there are a...Read More ▼

 Fees depend on a number of variables including size of average transactions, number of transactions, and annual/monthly volume.
 The industry is highly competitive.
 I am a member of Costco they offer On Site and In Store 1.38%¹ Plus 19¢ per transaction, Online 1.99%¹ Plus 25¢ per transaction and On-the-Go 2.49%¹ $0 per transaction.
 Service is sponsored through Elavon.Read More ▼